Todochris/CheatSheets/GitHub CheatSheet.md

     $ git commit --amend
 todo

+## Tagging a version of the code

-    $ git tag [version] [commit]
+    $ git tag
+list the tags of your repo

-tags mark forever certain commits like "milestone" (key steps) you can refer to them like branches.
+    $ git tag -a [version] [commit] tags mark forever certain commits like "milestone" (key steps) you can refer to them like branches.
 If you don't specify [commit], the tag is going to be placed at your HEAD. [version] can be for instance v1 or v1.2.3

-## LOG
+A vim text will open and you will be able to type your description of the tag.
+First line should be title of the tag, the next lines are details about the version.
+Type `:wq` to save and exit.

+    $ git tag -d [version]
+delete the tag [version]

+    $ git push origin --tags
+Transmit local tags to remote repo

+## Logs and inspection of modifications

-*Browse and inspect the evolution of project files*
+**Browse and inspect the evolution of project files**

+    $ git status
+Check the status of your repository to see what changes have been made

     $ git log
 Show all commits in the current branch’s history.
 Lists version history for the current branch

-    $ git log --follow [file]
-Lists version history for a file, beyond renames (works only for a single file)

     $ git log --all --decorate --oneline --graph
 Shows a tree of all the commits of the repo.
 Taken from [Pretty Git branch graphs](https://stackoverflow.com/a/35075021)

-## INSPECT & COMPARE

-**Examining logs, diffs and object information git log show the commit history for the currently active branch**
+    $ git log --follow [file]
+Lists version history for a file, beyond renames (works only for a single file)

     $ git log [first-branch]..[second-branch]
 Show the commits on first-branch that are not on second-branch

+    $ git log --stat -M
+Show all commit logs with indication of any paths that moved

+    $ git diff
+Diff of what is changed but not staged.

-    $ git log --follow [file]
+    $ git diff [file]
-Show the commits that changed file, even across renames
+Diff of what is changed but not staged for the file [file].

+    $ git diff --staged
+Diff of what is staged but not yet committed, add option --name-only to get only the names of the files
     $ git diff [first-branch]...[second-branch]
 Shows content differences between two branches